 How can I remove stains from my dentures?

 We all want a dazzling white smile, right?
 No less if we wear dentures.
 Keeping your smile bright doesn’t have to be a huge challenge.
 Just a few preventative measures can make a difference.
-And even if staining occurs, there are things you can do to remove stains from dentures and restore your smile to dazzling.
+And even if staining occurs, there are things you can do to remove stains from partial dentures and full dentures, and restore your smile to dazzling.

 Why do dentures stain?